dominguezisrael/AnyWhereRE_Flutter/README.md

 # anywherers_code_exercise

-This project contains the code exercise for job application with Any Where Real State.
+This project contains the code exercise for job application with Any Where Real Estate.

 Please clone project and use master branch.